 I’m a big fan of film scores and superheroes but I’m not the biggest fan of Hans Zimmer.
-After reading and watching reviews on WB’s latest blockbuster outing, I did what any fan would do and listen to the soundtrack.
-I initially had some hope because Germany native Zimmer was this time collaborating with Dutch native Tom Holkenborg (aka Junkie XL), an up-and-coming composer who’d just done a good job scoring Deadpool.
+After reading and watching reviews on WB’s latest blockbuster outing, I did what any superhero fan would do and listen to the soundtrack.
+I initially had some hope because Germany native Zimmer was this time collaborating with Dutch native Tom Holkenborg (aka Junkie XL), an up-and-coming composer who’d just scored Deadpool.

 And my thoughts on their results?